-As 2019 approached its end, many inquiring minds began to ask if I was goinng to sleep in on January 1.
+As 2019 approached its end, many people inquired if I was going to sleep in on January 1.
 Of course I wasn’t going to sleep in.
 Year of the Sunrise opened my heart and soul in such a way, I concluded, why would I stop such a healthy and rewarding practice?
-Afterall, it already feels like sleeping in when January sunrises are an entire two hours later than summer.
+After all, it already feels like sleeping in when January sunrises are an entire two hours later than summer.

-Two and half months into YOTS II everything changed as I was forced to close my retail shop due to the COVID-19 pandemic.
-There was no way to know what was to come, but during a trying year I leaned furhter into my sunrise ritual, giving me something positive to focus on during an unprecedented year.
-Nearly each and every morninng became a meditation focused on gratitude.
+Two and half months into YOTS II everything changed when I was forced to close my retail shop due to the COVID pandemic.
+There was no way to know what was to come, but during a trying year I leaned further into my sunrise ritual, giving me something positive to focus on during an unprecedented year.
+Nearly each and every morning became a meditation focused on gratitude.
 No matter how gray the day, literally or emotionally, I was reminded the sun still rises.